TULiberalArts/Public-Policy/pages/next-stops.md

 layout: page
 published: true
 ---
+## Alumni Connections

+Our alumni include many elected officials, state and local legislators and judges and their staffs, as well as appointed public officials, non-profit leaders, and consultants who work in budgeting and finance, social services, public health, public education, environmental protection, economic development, public safety, and a wide range of other policy fields.
+They provide important networks through which our graduates will gain entree into exciting and rewarding careers.
+This new program is specifically designed to provide education and training for students who seek to follow similar career paths in the future.

 ## Make Your Declaration

 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.